fsarovic/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository

-Readme.md file was just edited manually
+Readme.md file was just edited manually.
+FOR THE SECOND TIME.